 KTT And TT: Common Questions

-Do any reputable banks still use KTT for payments?›
+Do reputable banks use KTT for payments today?›

 Is a KTT the same thing as a SWIFT MT103?›